LOVE, MARRIAGE, AND FAMILY

 A child is a blessing from God!

 A young family is especially lots of fun.
-All of us would play baseball in the back yard, or the boys and I would play football with some of the neighborhood kids.
+All of us would play baseball in the back yard.
+Everyone liked to dance together in the family room to some of the latest songs.
+Board games such as Clue and Sorry were popular.
 One of our favorite family games was a version of "Hide and Go Seek in the Dark" - we would put on the theme song from Close Encounters of the Third Kind while everyone would hide, and when the music stopped, the person who was it would look for everybody with a flashlight.

 Dinnertime together was a chance to pray and review the day, as well as a time to laugh.
-Our children were very good about saying prayers at bedtime.
+After bedtime stories, our children were very good about saying prayers at bedtime.
 Sunday was our family day.
 We would start the day all going to Mass.
 Then we would take a ride and go out for dinner, and in the summer, we would go to the beach and pick up supper and ice cream on the way home.

 Pope John Paul II calls the family the sanctuary of life in his encyclical The Gospel of Life.
 "Within the family each member is accepted, respected, and honored precisely because he or she is a person; and if any family member is in greater need, the care which she or he receives is all the more intense and attentive."